NxtLvLSoftware/php-sfml/README.md

 ## Support and feature requests
-Please submit anything that requires our attention to our [issue tracker](https://github.com/NxtLvLSoftware/php-sfml/issues) onGithub.
+Please submit anything that requires our attention to our [issue tracker](https://github.com/NxtLvLSoftware/php-sfml/issues) on Github.
 We will attempt to respond to sensible requests in a reasonable time frame.